 - Tell your healthcare provider and pharmacist about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 EPCLUSA and certain other medicines may affect each other, or may cause side effects.
 Tell your healthcare provider if you take any medicines containing tenofovir disoproxil fumarate (ATRIPLA®, COMPLERA®, STRIBILD®, TRUVADA®, VIREAD®).

 What are the possible side effects of EPCLUSA?

-- EPCLUSA, when taken in combination with amiodarone (Cordarone®, Nexterone®, Pacerone®), a medicine used to treat certain heart problems, may cause serious side effects, including slow heart rate.
+- Serious side effects may also include: Slow heart rate (bradycardia): EPCLUSA, when taken with amiodarone (Cordarone®, Nexterone®, Pacerone®), a medicine used to treat certain heart problems, may cause slow heart rate.
 In some cases slow heart rate has led to death or the need for a pacemaker when amiodarone is taken with medicines containing sofosbuvir and another antiviral medicine.
 Get medical help right away if you take amiodarone with EPCLUSA and get any of the following symptoms: fainting or near-fainting, dizziness or lightheadedness, not feeling well, weakness, extreme tiredness, shortness of breath, chest pains, confusion, or memory problems.

-- The most common side effects of EPCLUSA include headache and tiredness.
-When EPCLUSA is used with ribavirin for those with advanced cirrhosis, they also include anemia, nausea, insomnia, and diarrhea.
+The most common side effects of EPCLUSA include headache and tiredness.
+When EPCLUSA is used with ribavirin for patients with advanced cirrhosis, side effects also include anemia, nausea, insomnia, and diarrhea.